 At the end of the day, you can get any microwave that matches the rest of your kitchen or has the functions you like.
 These are our recommendations for models that offer good value, sorted by feature and design.
 We also have recommendations for the best air fryers, the best large-capacity air fryers for your favorite crispy snacks, and the best 4-slice toasters for busy mornings.

-If you're looking for the best over-the-range microwave with some extra features, the GE JVM6175SKSS offers good value.
+Power8.8InstallationOver-The-RangeMeasured Chamber Volume1.6 cu. ft.
+(0.04 m³)Cooking SensorYesSee all our test resultsMute Sounds ButtonYesThe GE JVM6175SKSS offers good value if you're looking for the best over-the-range microwave and want some extra features.
 This mid-priced option comes in several different colors to match your decor.
 Like all over-the-range microwaves, it has a fan and light for the cooktop below.
-You can set the fan to four different speeds and set the light to high or low.
-It heats food quickly, and its controls include sensor cooking programs, where the microwave detects steam to calculate the cooking time automatically.
-Its cooking chamber is on the small side for an over-the-range microwave, but it's wide, so it can accommodate bigger plates and casserole dishes.
+The fan has four different speed settings, and you can set the light to high or low.
+It heats food quickly, and its controls include sensor cooking programs, which automatically calculate the cooking time based on the microwave's detection of steam.
+While its cooking chamber is on the small side for an over-the-range microwave, it's wide, allowing it to accommodate larger plates and casserole dishes.
 You can also switch off the turntable rotation when heating big dishes that might interfere with the rotation.

-The light inside makes it easy to see into the cooking chamber when the door is closed.
+Otherwise, it has all the essential features you might expect.
+The light inside provides good visibility into the cooking chamber when the door is closed.
 The numbered buttons allow you to quickly start a cooking cycle of up to six minutes.
 There are also dedicated programs for 'Popcorn,' 'Beverage,' and 'Potato,' as well as modes for defrosting, reheating, and melting.
-You can mute the controls.
+Finally, it's possible to mute the controls if you don't want to hear them.

-There are a few nice quality-of-life features on offer with this model.
+This model offers several quality-of-life features of a high standard.
 You can switch off the turntable if the container you're using interferes with its rotation.
-The bright light inside the cooking chamber also makes it very easy to see inside when it's running, especially compared to other budget-friendly options.
-But it doesn't include a steam sensor or a way to mute the controls, and the cooktop light and fan only have high or low settings.
+The bright light inside the cooking chamber also makes it very easy to see inside when it's running, especially compared to some other budget-friendly options.
+But it's a more basic model with no steam sensor or way to mute the controls.
+The cooktop light and fan only have high or low settings as well.

 There's no way to mute the microwave with the onboard controls, but you can do so using the LG ThinQ app.
 The app also allows you to set a timer, adjust the fan and cooktop light, and send cook time information to the microwave.
 However, this microwave only comes in two colors: Stainless Steel or Black Stainless Steel.
 If that won't work in your kitchen, the Whirlpool WMH32519HZ comes in more colors and has a steam sensor.
-It doesn't have an app but includes a cooking rack for 2-level cooking or for use with the 'Steam' and 'Simmer' sensor programs, which ask you to place a bowl of water under the rack.
+It doesn't have an app, but it includes a cooking rack for 2-level cooking or for use with the 'Steam' and 'Simmer' sensor programs, which require placing a bowl of water under the rack.

 Notable Mentions